Encoding

 Since indexes are limited to single code points this table is used for these pointers.

-4. If byte is an ASCII byte, return a code point whose value is byte.
+4. If byte is an ASCII byte, then return a code point whose value is byte.

-5. If byte is in the range 0x81 to 0xFE, inclusive, set Big5 lead to byte and return continue.
+5. If byte is in the range 0x81 to 0xFE, inclusive, then set Big5 leading to byte and return continue.

 6. Return error.